Matt Cain (writer)

-Matt Cain (born 27 December 1974) is a British writer and broadcaster.
-He is best known for the novels The Madonna of Bolton, The Secret Life of Albert Entwistle and Becoming Ted.
+Matthew Joseph Cain (born 27 December 1974) is a British writer and broadcaster.
+He is best known for the novels The Madonna of Bolton, The Secret Life of Albert Entwistle, Becoming Ted and One Love.
+In the New Year's Honours List 2025 Cain was appointed a Member of the Order of the British Empire (MBE) for services to LGBTQ+ culture.